huangc/TRegGA/0RECORD-XA7QTL.md

-## Agenda of ThaRegGA development:
-1. prove of concept using target genes LRK and Sub1:
-   * (a).
-TRegGA of target gene with rice indica 93-11 reads against reference japonica.
-   * (b).
-TRegGA of target gene with rice indica 93-11 reads against reference using denovo assembled superscaffolds from haplovars (manually selected)\
- on the target gene.
-   * Comparison of result (a) and (b) to 93-11 reference: result (b) should be closer to ref 93-11 than result (a) due to the use of ThaRegGA.
-2. develop algorithm for identifying haplotypes of a target gene from 3kRGP
-3. repeat of Aim1 with developed algorithm for ThaRegGA.

 ## Cultivars that are Xoo resistant
 * CX134 IRBB7 Indica Note: [6] Xa7
 * IRIS 313-10605 DV86 Aus/boro  Note: [2][4] Xa7;Xa5